 4: Can you pay them every week without fail?

 Your business has been steadily growing for months–so much, in fact, that you aren’t able to take on every project that comes your way.
 But what if there’s a downturn in revenue?
+Would you need an MCA to pay for payroll?
 If you’re working with clients who provide you with a steady stream of income, you might be optimistic that the upward trend will continue.
 When possible, try to line up work for the upcoming months to ensure that every bill gets paid.